 American University’s Washington College of Law offers a course on Spanish for lawyers that’s available online or in person.

 This one is intended for Spanish students who are already at a high-intermediate or advanced level since it’s conducted completely in Spanish.
 This allows the course to move beyond any basics and focus more fully on terms and phrases related to law.
 Additionally, students must be law students, lawyers or another kind of legal professional.

 For someone with a Spanish and law background, though, this is a good option.
 The instructors are Spanish and Latin American lawyers, so you’ll hear the words in appropriate context with accents you may hear in your practice.
 The course seeks to improve your legal reading, writing, speaking and listening skills.

 While there’s an online weekly meeting, most of the work can be done independently so that you can fit it into your schedule.

 The fee is set at a standard college rate with a discount available for alumni, non-profit workers and government employees.
 You’ll receive a certificate of completion if you pass the course.

-ISDE (Instituto Superior de Derecho y Economía), in conjunction with the Cervantes Institute, offers a legal Spanish course for law students, lawyers, translators and anyone else working in the legal field.
+The Cervantes Escuela Internacional (Cervantes International School) offers a legal Spanish course for law students, lawyers, translators and anyone else working in the legal field.

-The program’s main goal is to prepare you to understand legal texts, prepare arguments and understand Spanish-speaking clients.
+The course’s main goal is to prepare you to understand legal texts, prepare arguments and understand Spanish-speaking clients.
 Further, the course offers an overview of the legal system in Spain as well as helps students understand vocabulary related to the different branches of law.